THOMASELOVE/431-classes-2023/class25/README.md

 1. Quiz 2 is due at 3 PM today.
 Please don't miss the deadline.
 The Google Form will **close at 3:30 today**.
 2. There is a [Minute Paper due Wednesday 2023-12-06 at noon](https://bit.ly/431-2023-minute-25).
 The link is <https://bit.ly/431-2023-minute-25>.
-3. If you want Dr. Love to [regrade any of your Lab work](https://github.com/THOMASELOVE/431-labs-2023#lab-regrade-requests-will-be-reviewed-in-december), fill out the form at <https://bit.ly/431-lab-regrade-form-2023> by Friday 2023-12-08 at noon.
+3. If you want Dr. Love to [regrade any of your Lab work](https://github.com/THOMASELOVE/431-labs-2023#lab-regrade-requests-will-be-reviewed-in-december), visit <https://bit.ly/431-lab-regrade-form-2023> by Friday 2023-12-08 at noon.
 4. Optional [Lab X](https://thomaselove.github.io/431-labX/) is due at noon on 2023-12-12.
     - Here are [the success stories to date](https://github.com/THOMASELOVE/431-classes-2023/tree/main/labX).
 5. Here is the [Project B Schedule of Presentations](https://github.com/THOMASELOVE/431-classes-2023/blob/main/projB/schedule.md).